libxml-raku/LibXML-raku/docs/Node.md

     method isBlank() returns Bool

-True if this is a text node or processing instruction thats contains only blank content
+True if this is a text node or processing instruction, and it contains only blank content

 ### method isSameNode